Communication Arts (COM)

 This course covers correct format, style and presentation of a variety of written business communications regularly used.
 In the process, students will increase awareness of how they present themselves in written and verbal communication.

-Course offered: SEM
+Course offered: SP

 COM220 Intro to Study of Communication (3 course hours)